 cWatch Pro provides web security services on Security Information and Event Management offering real time threat and breach protection, Advanced persistent threat identification, Incident management and remediation, and anomaly search and detection, while cWatch Basic does not support that service.

 cWatch Pro offers a 24/7 cyber security operation center featuring dedicated CSOC analyst, expert tuning and configuration management, reverse malware and suspect engineering, threat investigation and analysis, correlations over multiple incidents, Integration with threat intelligence and alerting and incident escalations while the cWatch Basic does not provide CSOC analyst, expert tuning and configuration management, reverse malware and suspect engineering, threat investigation and analysis and Correlations over multiple incidents.

-There are slightly over 1.9 billion websites on the internet and one-third of the world population visiting these websites every day.
+There are slightly over 1.9 billion websites on the internet and one-third of the world population visits these websites every day.

-With the large number of people visiting websites, it is important for website owners to ensure that their websites are secure places for their visitors.
+With the large number of people visiting websites, website owners need to ensure that their websites are secure places for their visitors.
 Data on internet security has shown that over 50,000 websites get attacked every day.

 To start with, here is why you should ensure that your website is secure.

 When website owners ensure that their sites are safe, they will have their customers trust them.
 This will translate to more business, a good online reputation and more profits.